 Biography

 Numerous organizations have funded his work including New Music USA, the Foundation for Contemporary Arts, the North Carolina Arts Commission.
-Additionally he has been in residence at the Avalach Farm Music Institute, Oracle Egg, and Lamplight AVL.
-Lion has been a featured performer with many organizations including the Big Ears Festival, University of Chicago, Vanderbilt University, the Boston Conservatory at Berklee, Duke University, the High Zero Foundation, MASS MoCA, and the Black Mountain College Museum + Arts Center.
+Additionally he has been in residence at New York University, Avaloch Farm Music Institute, Oracle Egg, and Lamplight AVL.
+Lion has been a featured performer with many organizations including the Big Ears Festival, University of Chicago, Vanderbilt University, the Boston Conservatory at Berklee, Duke University, the High Zero Foundation, MASS MoCA, the Percussive Arts Society, and the Black Mountain College Museum + Arts Center.

-Academic engagements include an M.M. from the University of Tennessee- Knoxville, a B.A. in Music from Southern Oregon University, and MFA candidacy at the California Institute of the Arts (ongoing).
+He holds an MFA from Calarts, an MM from the University of Tennessee- Knoxville, and a B.A. from Southern Oregon University.
 He can be heard on the New Village Tapes, cmntx, Astral Spirits, and innova labels.